- What is bodywork?

 4. Should I arrive early to fill out paperwork?

-No. Due to COVID precautions you are asked to complete an online intake form prior to your arrival.
-You should receive a link from MassageBook via email upon confirmation of your appointment.
+No. This is not necessary.
+Please complete your online intake form prior to your arrival.
+You will receive a link from MassageBook via email prior to your appointment.
 Please check your SPAM folder if you do not see it in your inbox.
 You should be able to view upcoming appointment details by logging into the Massagebook.com website with your email address and chosen password.

 5. Do you offer couples’ massage?